-Dorset is known for its Jurassic coast – rich in fossils – and its pretty seaside towns and villages.
-Dorset encompasses 2,653 km2 (1,024 sq miles) of south England countryside and is one of only five counties in England that does not have a motorway.
+Dorset is known for its fossil-rich Jurassic coast and its pretty seaside towns and villages.
+Encompassing 2,653 km2 (1,024 sq miles) of south England countryside, Dorset is one of only five counties in England that does not have a motorway.

 Find out more about the county yourself with our top Dorest walks.